docinfosci/canvasxpress-python/docs/status.md

 ## Recent Enhancements

+#### 2021 June 29: Support for raw text data
+CanvasXPress for Javascript can accept text data.  `CXTextData` has been added as a means by which a `str` value can be directly provided to the CanvasXpress for Javascript constructor, and along with that value all assumptions about transformation or error handling.

 #### 2021 June 21: Support for reproducable research JSON
 CanvasXpress for Javascript can save JSON representations of a rendered chart.
 `CanvasXpress` now offers `from_reproducible_json`, which accepts such a JSON